-Teacher candidates must complete all coursework and maintain at least a B average.
+Teacher candidates must complete all coursework and earn grades of B- or better in all classes.
 All courses taken "CR/NC" must be passed with a grade of "CR."
 Should a teacher candidate receive a grade of "INC" in any course, they must complete the work needed to have the "incomplete" cleared and a new grade posted before beginning their practicum at the end of August.
+Candidates will not begin work at their placement site until all work is complete.